 PERSISTENT BLEEDING: Bleeding should never be severe.
 If so, it usually means that the packs are being clenched between teeth only and are not exerting pressure on the surgical areas.
 Try repositioning the packs.
 If bleeding persists or becomes heavy you may substitute a tea bag (soaked in very hot water, squeezed damp-dry, and wrapped in a moist gauze) for 20-30 minutes.
 If bleeding remains uncontrolled, please call our office.

 SWELLING: Swelling is often associated with oral surgery.
 It can be minimized by using a cold pack or ice bag of frozen peas wrapped in a towel and applied firmly to the cheek adjacent to the surgical area.
 Ice should be applied intermittently during the first 48 hours after surgery.

 NAUSEA: Nausea is not uncommon after surgery.
 Sometimes pain medications are the cause.
-Nausea can be reduced by preceding each pain pill with a small amount of soft food, and taking the pill with a large volume of water.
-Try to keep taking clear fluids and minimize dosage of pain medications, but call us if you do not feel better.
-Classic Coca Cola may help with nausea.
+Nausea can be reduced by preceding each pain pill with a small amount of soft food and taking the pill with a large volume of water.
+Try to keep taking clear fluids and minimize the dosage of pain medications, but call us if you do not feel better.
+Classic Coca-Cola may help with nausea.